mattmazzola/valorant-women/service/README.md

 #### 2.e Create Type ORM Connection file

 - Create `ormconfig.json` in root of project
+   - This holds the connection info loaded by Type ORM
 - Enter database type as `mssql`
 - Enter username and password matching those above